 Smiling and laughing through it all.
 One of the toughest things to do is smile and maybe even find humor in really tough times.
 You may have heard the phrase, “laughter is the best medicine.”
 There’s a lot of truth to that.
 I’m not a doctor, but I think it’s safe to prescribe a hearty chuckle the next time you’re feeling down.

-Great-big-hugs whenever we meet and part ways.
+Great-big-hugs when meeting and parting ways.
 Studies show that giving or receiving hugs can be beneficial to your overall health.
-We’ve all felt the “awesomeness” of hugs.
-The kind of embrace that makes you feel loved.
-Makes you feel safe.
-Makes you feel at home.
+We’ve all felt the “awesomeness” of hugs – the kind of embrace that makes you feel loved, makes you feel safe, makes you feel at home.

 Permission not needed.
 Happy (really happy) people don’t limit their actions by seeking the approval of others.
 They just ARE happy.
 Be happy.